Ten Interesting Facts About the High Holy Days

 8. On the tenth day after Rosh Hashanah is the next of the High Holy Days, called Yom Kippur or the Day of Atonement.
 The ten-day period between the two is called the Days of Awe, since it is believed that this time of year is when God is especially attentive toward mankind.
 This closeness naturally ought to invoke feelings of reverence and awe as we seek to encounter God and be changed by Him, as Hebrews 12:28-29 says, “Therefore let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe, for our God is a consuming fire.”
 It is traditional to make a special effort during this time to reconcile ourselves to God and to the people around us (Matthew 5:23-24; Romans 12:10; Ephesians 4:32; Colossians 3:13).

-9. Yom Kippur was the only day of the year when the High Priest could enter into the center of the temple/tabernacle, the Holy of Holies, in order to make atonement for the people of Israel.
+9. Yom Kippur was the only day of the year when the High Priest could enter into the Holy of Holies, in order to make atonement for the people of Israel.
 Likewise, Yeshua entered into the Holy of Holies in heaven in order to make atonement for us once and for all (Hebrews 9:24-26).

 10. Fasting from food and water is one of the commandments for Yom Kippur, based on an interpretation of Leviticus 23:29, “For whoever is not afflicted on that very day shall be cut off from his people.”
 The New Testament gives us some additional insight about the spiritual discipline of fasting (Matthew 6:16-18).